obfuscatedgeek/chatgpt-lets-talk/readme.md

 &nbsp;

 ## Installation
-Currently waiting for Chrome Web Store for approval, in the meantime you use the extension by
+Currently waiting for Chrome Web Store for approval, in the meantime you can use the extension by following these steps:
 1. Clone the repo or download the zip and unzip the files

 2. Go to Chrome extensions tab